Bojo-io/universal-mcp-client/README.md

         *   `/setprovider anthropic` (uses default model for Anthropic)
         *   `/setprovider deepseek deepseek-chat` (or just `/setprovider deepseek` for default)
 *   `/setsystem <your new system message>`: Sets a new system message for the LLM.
 If no message is provided, it displays the current system message.
 Note: For the Google provider, changing the system message will re-initialize its chat session *with the current conversation history preserved* to apply the new instructions.
+*   `/setimagepromptsuffix <your new suffix message>`: Sets the suffix for the prompt used during image analysis (e.g., when an image is returned from a tool).
+This allows customization of instructions like "Please analyze this image.
+You are capable of identifying elements and their pixel coordinates (x,y from top-left)."
+If no suffix is provided, it displays the current suffix.
 *   `/clear`: Clears the current conversation history.
 *   `/exit` or `/quit`: Exits the client.